-Or all the State constitutions existing at this time, 1845, (excepting that of Florida, which I have not seen,) not one of them contains provisions that are sufficient, (or that would be sufficient if not restrained by the constitution of the United States,) to authorize the slavery that exists in the States.
+Of all the existing state constitutions, (excepting that of Florida, which I have not seen,) not one of them contains provisions that are sufficient, (or that would be sufficient if not restrained by the constitution of the United States,) to authorize the slavery that exists in the states.
 The material deficiency in all of them is, that they neither designate, nor give the legislatures any authority to designate the persons, who may be made slaves.
 Without such a provision, all their other provisions in regard to slaves are nugatory, simply because their application is legally unknown.
 They would apply as well to whites as to blacks, and would as much authorize the enslavement of whites as of blacks.

-We have before seen that none of the State constitutions, that were in existence in 1789, recognized slavery at all.
-Since that time, four of the old thirteen States, viz., Maryland, North Carolina, South Carolina and Georgia, have altered their constitutions so as to make them recognize slavery; yet not so as to provide for any legal designation of the persons to be made slaves.
+We have before seen that none of the state constitutions, that were in existence in 1789, recognized slavery at all.
+Since that time, four of the old thirteen states, viz., Maryland, North Carolina, South Carolina and Georgia, have altered their constitutions so as to make them recognize slavery; yet not so as to provide for any legal designation of the persons to be made slaves.